kuya-kevin/mark/README.md

-Implementation of a Markov Chain to simulate language output.
-Program saves a frequency table to a file, reads a frequency table from a file, and uses the frequencies to determine text output.
+Generating random text: a Markov chain algorithm Program saves a frequency table to a file, reads a frequency table from a file, and uses the frequencies to determine text output.

 Program is runnable with the command: ./mark COMMAND options where COMMAND is either "read" or "generate".